Ever had trouble finding Japanese recipes that were easy to make?

 It is sturdy though and may last longer with correct care and handling.
 Don’t use harsh detergent/soap or place it in a dishwasher.
-Mild soap, water, and a lint-free cloth are all you would like to use to wash it properly.
+Mild soap, water, and a lint-free cloth are all you need to use to wash it properly.

 The griddle is sort of a hot plate, a flat, sleek metal surface with the warmth supply directly beneath.
-The food cooks directly there on.
+The food cooks directly on the plate.

 While most hot plates are spherical, griddles are principally rectangular.
 The scale varies, depending on its use—which can be indoor or outside, home, or business cookery.

 They can be massive for home use or sufficiently small to accommodate a variety of foods, between the burners.
 There are even work surface models for creating breakfast at the table, anyplace that has a wall plug.

 Griddles can even be an easy flat piece of iron or steel that matches over a fire or burner.
 The necessary characteristic of a griddle is that it remains level.
 Otherwise, liquids can escape to at least one side of the grill.